Eggplant emoji

 The eggplant emoji as it appears on Twitter.

-The Eggplant emoji (🍆), also known in English, French and its Unicode name as Aubergine, is an emoji featuring a purple eggplant.
-Social media users have noted the emoji's phallic appearance and often use it as a euphemistic or suggestive icon during sexting conversations in order to represent a penis.
+The eggplant emoji, also known in English, French and its Unicode name as aubergine, is an emoji featuring a purple eggplant.
+Social media users have noted the emoji's phallic appearance and often use it as a euphemistic or suggestive icon during sexting conversations in order to represent a penis or vagina.
 It is frequently paired and often contrasted with the peach emoji (🍑), which is often used when representing the buttocks (or female genitals).

 Development and usage history

 The eggplant emoji was originally included in proprietary emoji sets from SoftBank Mobile and au by KDDI.
 When Apple released the first iPhone in 2007, there was an emoji keyboard intended for Japanese users only, which encoded them using SoftBank's Private Use Area scheme.
 However, after iPhone users in the United States discovered that downloading Japanese apps allowed access to the keyboard, pressure grew to expand the availability of the emoji keyboard beyond Japan.

 As part of a set of characters sourced from SoftBank, au by KDDI, and NTT Docomo emoji sets, the eggplant emoji was approved as part of Unicode 6.0 in 2010 under the name "Aubergine".
 In 2011, Apple made the emoji keyboard a standard iOS feature worldwide.
 Global popularity of emojis then surged in the early- to mid-2010s.

 The eggplant emoji has been included in the Unicode Technical Standard for emoji (UTS #51) since its first edition (Emoji 1.0) in 2015.